How to buy tickets, what's on board the trains, how to use the stations, plus tips for making the journey.

 The connection in Koln/Cologne:

-The connecting time in Koln Hbf, between the arrival of an ICE from Brussels/Bruxelles and the departure of an ICE on to Berlin is always between 30 and 40 minutes.
+Regardless of the departure time from London, on the usual timetable, the connecting time in Koln Hbf, between the arrival of the train from Brussels/Bruxelles and the departure of an ICE on to Berlin is always around 30-35mins.

-Though IF the ICE from Bruxelles arrives too late AND you have reserved on the Koln to Berlin train, you can swap your reservations to a subsequent train free of charge.
+There is at least 1 x ICE train per hour from Koln Hbf to Berlin - if the ICE from Bruxelles arrives too late; and you have reserved on the Koln to Berlin train, you can swap your reservations to a subsequent train free of charge.

 If you don’t have assigned seats on the ICE between Koln and Berlin, you can simply hop on to the next train to Berlin at Koln Hbf.